MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ### Manage the search schema

+#### Content property

+You can select which source property is the **content** property (full-text index of the item) by selecting any string property from the **content** property dropdown.
+Alternatively, you can keep the default selected property if one is present.

+It is especially important that the correct property is selected since this property used for full-text indexing of content, search results page snippet generation, language detection, HTML/text support, ranking and relevance, and query formulation.

+If you select a property for **content**, you will have the option of using the system-generated property **ResultSnippet** when you [create your result type](docs.microsoft.com/Microsoftsearch/customize-results-layout#show-snippet-on-search-result).
+This property serves as a placeholder for the dynamic snippets that are generated from the **content** property at query time.
+If you use this property in your result type, snippets will be generated in your search results.

+#### Search schema attributes

-Admins can set the search schema attributes to control search functionality of each source property.
+You can set the search schema attributes to control search functionality of each source property.
 A search schema helps determine what results display on the search results page and what information end users can view and access.

 Search schema attributes include **searchable**, **queryable**, and **retrievable**.
 The following table lists each of the attributes that Microsoft Graph connectors support and explains their functions.